25 Fun Facts About Dominica

 Dominica has 365 rivers (Shutterstock)

-23. In fact, Dominica is known as the “Nature Island” due to its vast array of geographic features such as rivers, waterfalls, mountains, forest and volcanoes.
+23. In fact, Dominica is known as the “Nature Island” due to its vast array of geographic features such as rivers, waterfalls, mountains, forests and volcanoes.